ryang1337/rhash/README.md

 **Note:** The `union` notation is abused in the following examples.
 According to the Rosette Guide, "the guards in a symbolic union are disjoint: only one of them can ever be true."
 However, I choose to use it as an "if-else if-else" operator with short circuiting (i.e. if the first guard is true, then ignore the rest of the guards, however they might
-        also be true) This just makes notation more concise and readable
+        also be true).
+This just makes notation more concise and readable

 ### Concrete Key